Sanjurjada: Result and aftermath

 Compared to other instances of violent anti-government insurgency of the Second Republic the coup did not produce massive bloodshed, first because the government monitored the plot and contained insurgency before it could unfold, but also because Sanjurjo, the only rebel commanding significant troops, stepped back when faced with the perspective of a civil war.
 The total number of fatal casualties is usually given as around 10, all of them result of the Madrid clashes: some sources claim 2 officers and 7 soldiers, others count in also 2 rebel civilians.
 An unclear number of wounded, probably around 20–30, was recorded.
 As no artillery was used, there were no major damages.

 Key conspirators captured were trialed: Esteban-Infantes was sentenced to 12 years in prison, Garcia de Herrán to lifetime incarceration and Sanjurjo received death penalty, soon commuted to life imprisonment.
 Since the Republican legal system did not allow trials in absentia, leaders who fled Spain, including Barrera, were effectively barred from re-entering the country and condemned to exile.
-Some 200 officers were brought to trial; ultimately 144 of them, plus some civilians, were deported to the Spanish African military prison outpost in Villa Cisneros, few released as late as the fall of 1933.
+Some 200 officers were brought to trial; ultimately 144 of them, plus some civilians, were deported to the Spanish Saharan military prison outpost in Villa Cisneros, few released as late as the fall of 1933.
 Around 300 officers considered accomplices not involved were stripped of command.

 382 families deemed involved in the coup were expropriated; since almost all were landholders, their former estates became subject to agrarian reform.
 Taking advantage of administrative measures available under the Republican law, provincial civil governors detained some 5,000 people for few days or at most few weeks.
 The government took advantage of the coup to crack down on most centers of perceived anti-Republican activity, either involved in the conspiracy or not: some 130 newspapers were closed, usually temporarily, and most premises belonging to parties and organizations deemed involved were shut down.

 Azaña made sure that Guardia de Asalto was a reliable and loyal republican guard; the formation was further expanded to 10,000.
 On the other hand, it was decided to decrease the powers of Minister of War and split control over other armed uniformed branches: Carabineros, formation serving mostly as border guards and uninvolved in the coup, but since February 1932 headed by Sanjurjo, were moved to the Ministry of Finance and similarly, Guardia Civil were transferred to the Ministry of Interior.